Dame school: North America

-In North America, "dame school" is a broad term for a private school with a female teacher during the 17th, 18th and 19th centuries.
+In Colonial America, dame schools were small private schools taught by women.
+They taught the three Rs and sometimes French, dancing, singing and embroidery for upper class young ladies.

 The education provided by these schools ranged from basic to exceptional.
 The basic type of dame school was more common in New England, where basic literacy was expected of all classes, than in the southern colonies, where there were fewer educated women willing to be teachers.

 Motivated by the religious needs of Puritan society and their own economic needs, some colonial women in 17th century rural New England opened small, private schools in their homes to teach reading and catechism to young children.
 An education in reading and religion was required for children by the Massachusetts School Law of 1642.
 This law was later strengthened by the famous Old Deluder Satan Act.
 According to Puritan beliefs, Satan would try to keep people from understanding the Scriptures, therefore it was considered necessary that all children be taught how to read.
 Dame schools fulfilled this requirement when parents were unable to educate their young children in their own home.
 For a small fee, women, often housewives or widows, offered to take in children to whom they would teach a little writing, reading, basic prayers and religious beliefs.
 These women received "tuition" in coin, home industries, alcohol, baked goods and other valuables.
 Teaching materials generally included, and often did not exceed, a hornbook, primer, Psalter and Bible.
 Both girls and boys were provided education through the dame school system.
 Dame schools generally focused on the four R's of education — Reading, Riting, Rithmetic, and Religion.
 In addition to primary education, girls in dame schools might also learn sewing, embroidery, and other "graces".
 Most girls received their only formal education from dame schools because of sex-segregated education in common or public schools during the colonial period.
 If their parents could afford it, after attending a dame school for a rudimentary education in reading, colonial boys moved on to grammar schools where a male teacher taught advanced arithmetic, writing, Latin and Greek.

 In the 18th and 19th centuries, some dame schools offered boys and girls from wealthy families a "polite education".
 The women running these elite dame schools taught "reading, writing, English, French, arithmetic, music and dancing".
 Schools for upper-class girls were usually called "female seminaries", "finishing schools" etc. rather than "dame schools".